 The Federal Medical Leave Act (FMLA)

 The Federal Medical Leave Act protects an employee from being terminated from work during the period of medical treatment for serious conditions, including alcoholism.
 Employees who are eligible are allowed to take up to 12 weeks of unpaid leave for medical treatment within a 12-month period.
+Inpatient and outpatient alcohol rehabilitation also counts as a medical treatment.

 The FMLA prevents an employer from terminating an employee for the absences required for the employee to seek treatment for alcoholism.
 Although being away from work for extended periods of time could potentially be problematic for your employer, they are not be allowed to fire you under the Federal Medical Leave Act.
 Eligible employees are allowed to take up to 12 weeks of unpaid leave during any 12-month period to attend to medical needs; in this case, seeking treatment for alcoholism.
+However, if the length of treatment exceeds the 12 week period, the additional leave is a matter of discussion.

 The Americans with Disabilities Act (ADA)